repath-studio/website/docs/blog/posts/why-electron.md

 Because we want to provide a standalone offline application.
 Electron’s ecosystem also has the necessary tooling to help you package the application for the operating systems of your choice.
-That’s a big deal, if you don’t want to spend the a substantial amount of your time packaging the app for all major linux package managers.
+That’s a big deal, if you don’t want to spend a substantial amount of time packaging the app for all major linux package managers.
 Unfortunately, solutions like Flatpak and Snap couldn’t fix this problem.
 They made the list longer.

 ## Can’t we just serve a progressive web-app?